Brown Bears Fishing, Yukon 2023

 Host: Charles (Chas) Glatzer, M.Photog, Canon Explorer of Light

-Total Participants: 8
+Total Participants: 8 (2 spaces available)

 We are getting you as close to grizzly bears in the wild as possible in the safety of a highly trained, professional wilderness guide with longstanding experience and expert knowledge in grizzly bear behavior.
 Your safety and the safety of the grizzly bears is of the utmost importance for us.
 We ensure you an enjoyable and unforgettable experience viewing them in their natural habitat.